iris-hep/integration-challenge/cms/README.md

 - Main scripts and entry points are in `cms/`.

 ## Metadata and preprocessing
 Metadata extraction and preprocessing are handled before the main analysis.
-Metadata includes information about datasets, event counts, and cross sections, and is used to configure the analysis and normalization.
+Metadata includes information about datasets, event counts, and cross-sections, and is used to configure the analysis and normalization.
 Preprocessing steps may include filtering, object selection, and preparing input files for skimming and analysis.

 ## Skimming
 To skim NanoAOD datasets, use the provided scripts and configuration files in the `analysis/` and `user/` directories.
 Adjust the configuration as needed for your analysis channels and observables.